redactedontop/redactedontop.github.io/src/content/blog/luca-part-1.md

 ### Hash process detection
 Moving on, let's talk about the hash process detection.
-The code goes like this:
+Their code goes like this:

 ```rust
 fn detect_hash_processes() -> bool  {